open-telemetry/opentelemetry-specification/specification/metrics/api.md

-Monotonicity applies only to additive instruments.  `Counter` and `SumObserver` instruments are defined as monotonic because the sum captured by either instrument is non-descending.
-The `UpDown-` varations of these two instruments are non-monotonic, meaning the sum is ascending or descending.
+Monotonicity applies only to additive instruments.  `Counter` and `SumObserver` instruments are defined as monotonic because the sum captured by either instrument is non-decreasing.
+The `UpDown-` varations of these two instruments are non-monotonic, meaning the sum can increase, decrease, or remain constant without any guarantees.

 Monotonic instruments are commonly used to capture information about a sum, where the sum itself is less relevant than the rate expressed by